acdh-oeaw/arche-docs/aux/firstSteps.md

         ?string $pathToBinaryPayload
     ): EasyRdf\Resource
     ```
-    and it should return the final metadata of the resource.
+    and it should return the final metadata of the resource (as an `EasyRdf\Resource` object).
   * Handlers can break hadnling of a request by throwing an exception.
     In such a case the exception code is used as HTTP response code
     (e.g. 400 to indicate error in data provided by a user)